palaa159/Docs/01-GettingStarted.md

 c.
 Click the dark overlay on the GUI to exit the SYSTEM CONTROL PANEL and then hit the "Start Data Stream" button to begin the stream of synthetically generated EEG data.
 You should then see data streaming across the "EEG Data" graph on the left side of the GUI.

 ## III.
-Prepare your OpenBCI Hardware!
+Prepare your OpenBCI Hardware

 ### 1. Make sure your FTDI drivers are installed and up-to-date